-Intel Wifi Drivers: Finally, a bodge!bugs fixes intel iwlwifi kernel linux wi-fi wireless
+Intel Wifi Drivers: Finally, a bodge!bugs intel iwlwifi linux networking wireless

 A few weeks ago I did a post about the crazy beacon timings bug with Intel’s wireless drivers on Linux, and tried a few more things.
 I’m pleased to say I no longer have frequent disconnects (which got a lot worse on linux513), however there is the caveat that I no longer have a full speed 802.11ac connection.
 As for a complete fix, one hasn’t been found yet, and the thread has devolved into people’s vacation auto-reply emails

 Going off a couple comments, I edited a module config file

 /etc/modules.d/iwlwifi.conf and added the following line: